 Students in grades K-8 receive free dress privilege on the day of their birthday during the school year.
 This privilege acknowledges that the student is spending their birthday day at school and not at home on the weekend or during a school holiday.
 Students are also recognized at weekly assemblies.
 Students whose birthdays occur on a school day when the full or regular uniform is required (e.g. November 1st All Saints Day Mass; special Spirit Days requiring partial uniform or special attire) may speak with their teacher and arrange a suitable substitution.
 No half-birthday, weekend birthday or summer birthday free dress.
+Should a student wear free dress at school on a day that is NOT their birthday (or other agreed upon day with their teacher in lieu of a full uniform day), the student will serve a lunch detention on the same day.
 Birthday treats for the class are not allowed at any time.